Shire seen having to sweeten $30 billion offer to win Baxalta

 One person familiar with Shire’s thinking noted the current offer was based on public information and having access to Baxalta’s books might change the London-listed group’s view on valuation.

-Ornskov and Shire’s chairwoman Susan Kilsby, a former Credit Suisse banker, were clearly aware of the anti-takeover defenses before approaching Baxalta, which was only spun off from Baxter International five weeks ago.
+Ornskov and Shire’s chairwoman Susan Kilsby, a former Credit Suisse banker, were clearly aware of the anti-takeover defences before approaching Baxalta, which was only spun off from Baxter International five weeks ago.

 Their rationale for the deal includes the industrial logic of creating a global leader in rare diseases and, importantly, some big tax benefits that come from Shire’s Irish domicile.